AgiFlow/agiflow-sdks/README.md

 docker-compose up
 ```

-3. **Install Dependencies**:
+3. **Integrate with your application**:
-Go to `localhost:3000` to get the API key and follow [this documentation](https://docs.agiflow.io/python) to get telemetry from your LLM app to Agiflow dashboard.
-With `docker compose` development setup, the `AGIFLOW_BASE_URL` or `api_endpoint` option is `http://localhost:3000/api/dataplane`; same url applied for [frontend analytics sdk](https://docs.agiflow.io/web)'s `endpoint`.
+- Go to `localhost:3000` to get the API key and follow [this documentation](https://docs.agiflow.io/python) to get telemetry from your LLM app to Agiflow dashboard.

+- With `docker compose` development setup, the `AGIFLOW_BASE_URL` or `api_endpoint` option is `http://localhost:3000/api/dataplane`; same url applied for [frontend analytics sdk](https://docs.agiflow.io/web)'s `endpoint`.

 ## Key Features

-Our mono-repo is designed with the goal of building robust and scalable LLM ops platform.
+This mono-repo is designed for fullstack developers and product teams to develop scalable LLM product.
 To learn more about why and how we use mono-repo, please visit [Nx, PNPM and Poetry Mono-Repo documentation](./docs/mono-repo.md).

 We're making sources available on a rolling basis from our internal repo.
 For comprehensive documentation, please visit [AGIFlow's docs](https://docs.agiflow.io).
 Here is an overview of our packages:

 - [x] **dockers**: Docker compose to run and self-host AGIFlow.
+- [x] **apps/agiflow-controlplane**: The AGIFlow's controlplane dashboard built with Vitejs + React
 - [x] **[llm-mocks](https://docs.agiflow.io/llm-mocks)**: Mocking library for LLM providers, simplifying TDD, reducing CI/CD costs on regression testing, and facilitating API development.
 - [x] **[agiflow-eval](https://docs.agiflow.io/python-agiflow-eval)**: Python SDK for LLM evaluations, supporting custom templates and multiple models.
 - [x] **[agiflow-sdk](https://docs.agiflow.io/python)**: Python SDK built on top of Open-Telemetry to collect LLM metrics, supporting prompt and model registry synchronization for multiple LLM usages.